KaliRunyon/Create-your-own/README.md

 <h3> Two: to the upper right corner you can hit "sign up"</h3>
 <img src="Screen Shot 2021-04-08 at 8.56.22 PM (2).png" />
  Once you have navigated to the sign up page you will see you are asked for the following information
  <img src="Screen Shot 2021-04-08 at 9.53.30 PM (2).png" />
+ Once you have entered the required information and verified you are indeed alive, you will be brought to your "home" page.
+ <h4> Now to create your very fist repository!!!!
+YAY </h4>
+ On the left hand side, you have a menu column.
+At the top you should see "Repositories" and next to it a "New" green button
+ <h5> CLICK IT </h5>